coffee2code/one-click-close-comments/readme.txt

     * Change colors to be WCAG AA compliant
 * Change: Use `printf()` to format output markup rather than concatenating strings, variables, and function calls.
 * Change: Escape variables used as markup attributes (hardening; none of the instances are user input).
+* Change: Note compatibility through WP 4.7+.
+* Change: Remove support for WordPress older than 4.6 (should still work for earlier versions back to WP 3.1)
 * Change: Minor code reformatting (add spacing between sections of code).
 * Change: Update copyright date (2017).